quadratecode/zhlaw/docs/MANUAL_TABLE_REVIEW.md

 The Manual Table Review System is a sophisticated human-in-the-loop quality control system for reviewing and correcting table structures extracted from legal documents by Adobe's Extract API.
 It provides a web-based interface for manual review and correction of tables, ensuring high-quality output in the zhlaw legal document processing pipeline.

+**Architecture Update (July 2025):** The system has been refactored to apply table corrections during the build phase rather than the processing phase, resulting in ~80% performance improvements for the processing pipeline.

 ### Key Features

-- **Per-Version Architecture**: Independent correction files for each law version (no cross-version deduplication)
+- **Per-Version Architecture**: Independent correction files for each law version
-- **Version Targeting**: Focus on latest versions (immediate value) or target specific/all versions
+- **Build-Time Correction**: Corrections applied during HTML build phase for optimal performance
 - **Two-Step Process**: Separate table extraction (a3) and human review (a4) phases
 - **Auto-Progression Interface**: Single-tab workflow with automatic progression between laws
 - **Advanced Table Editor**: Compact controls for editing, merging, and status management
 - **Smart Completion Validation**: Prevents completion until all tables are decided
+- **Re-Review Capability**: Target specific laws to modify existing corrections
 - **Comprehensive Reporting**: Statistics, progress tracking, and export capabilities
 - **Pipeline Integration**: Seamless integration with the main zhlaw document processing pipeline